Djene Kaba Condé

-Djene Kaba Condé (born in Kankan, Guinea) served as the First Lady of Guinea from 2010 until her husband Alpha Condé's overthrow during the 2021 Guinean coup d'état.
-She has three children.
+Djene Kaba Condé (1960 – 8 April 2023) served as the first lady of Guinea from 2010 until her husband Alpha Condé's overthrow during the 2021 Guinean coup d'état.
+She had three children.

 Education

-She studied at University Paris VII in France, Master of Information Science and Communication.
-She also has a degree in sociology.
+Djene Kaba Condé was born in Kankan in 1960.
+She studied at University Paris VII in France.
+She held a Masters of Information Science and a communications degree from the aforementioned institution.
+She also learned a degree in sociology.
 She worked for the agency of the Francophonie in Paris, and for ten years was advisor to employment and professional insertion ANPE-PARIS.

-She began her primary studies at the school of Dramé Oumar in Kankan.
+Condé began her primary studies at the school of Dramé Oumar in Kankan.
 After her admission to the CEP, she continued her schooling at Almamy College Samory Touré became high school Almamy Samory Touré for his secondary studies.
 Her admission to the BEPC still gives him the taste to continue his studies.
 Thus she will meet successively at the Lycée 2 August and 1 March in Conakry where she got the "Baccalaureate".
 Assiduous and brilliant, she will enter the Faculty of Social Sciences and Nature (FASSONA) of Donka, before winning Paris in 1984 to obtain a degree in Sociology at the prestigious university Jussieu Paris 7 and a master's degree in Sociology option "Information-Communication" with honors.

-Djéné Kaba supports her dissertation thesis on the theme: Racism in the French press, a comparative study of three major dailies namely Le Monde, Le Figaro and Libération.
+Condé supported her dissertation thesis on the theme: Racism in the French press, a comparative study of three major dailies Le Monde, Le Figaro, and Libération.

 Professional background

-Immediately after graduating from university and her post-graduate studies, the young Djéné Kaba began working at the Agency for Cultural and Technical Cooperation (ACCT), now the Agence de la Francophonie, in Paris for 8 years under different responsibilities: